This is Boyd's Theatre and Opera House in Omaha, Nebraska, as it was when Oscar Wilde lectured here in March 1882.

 If the surroundings look a little unmade (and Oscar complained about the muddy streets) it was to be expected—in 1882 the Midwest of America was still a place of frontier development, something that the people of St. Paul ironically accepted:

 By the time of Wilde's arrival in Omaha, the geography of his American adventure had started to take shape.
-After leaving the major East coast cities, Oscar made Chicago a hub, lecturing there first on February 13, and about a month later on March 11, making returning trips to the city during that period.
+After leaving the major East coast cities, Oscar made Chicago a hub, lecturing there first on February 13, and about a month later on March 11.

 The Chicago visits are significant in Wilde's career as a lecturer, because each time he signaled a shift in his subject matter: first as the theme of The English Renaissance (see manuscript fragment) developed into The Decorative Arts; and on the second occasion debuting a new lecture, The House Beautiful, a topic he reserved for when he spoke more than once in the same city (see review of Wilde’s Lecture Titles).